-Write the correct verb to complete each sentence. to be Verbs: am, are, is Modal Auxiliaries: can, m to be Verbs: am, are, is Modal Auxiliaries: can, m .
-1 ight, will 1.
-The Sons of Liberty are angry because Parliament not listening to what they have to say.
-After the Boston Tea Party, colonists wonder if the British will repeal the tax on tea.
-3. The colonists decide they will fight for independence to tell the king that they will not tolerate British laws .
-They want any longer.
-4. Thomas Jefferson is the writer of the Declaration o Independence.
-He writes that the colonies can not the British rule.
-5. The soldiers fight long and hard battles.
-Washington is that his soldiers and not make it through the harsh w worried rinter.
-The French promise that they send troops to help fight. p the colonist 7.
-Cornwallis surrenders and the Treaty of Paris is signed.
-The war over! is of July?"
-Sonja
+to be Verbs and Modal Auxiliary Verbs W rite the correct verb to complete each sentence. to be Verbs: am, are, is Modal Auxiliaries: can, might, will 1.
+The Sons of Liberty are angry because Parliament is not listening to what they have to say.
+2. After the Boston Tea Party, colonists wonder if the British will repeal the tax on tea.
+3. The colonists decide they will fight for independence.
+They want to tell the king that they will not tolerate British laws any longer.
+4. $\begin{tabular}{lllllllllllllllllllllllllllllllllll$ 5.
+The soldiers fight long and hard battles.
+Washington is worried that his soldiers can not make it through the harsh winter.
+6. The French promise that they send troops to help the colonis fight.
+7. Cornwallis surrenders and the Treaty of Paris is signed.
+The waris over!
+8. " Are stores open in the United States on the Fourth of July?"
+Sonjasks.